I. Why Horses Seem to Ignore Our Boundaries at Liberty

 • Overlooking or failing to respond to the horse’s contact requests.

-• Incorrect signals, such as playfully touching the head, inadvertently trigger playful behavior mainly seen in young stallions.
+• Incorrect signals, such as playfully touching the head, inadvertently trigger playful behavior – mainly seen in young geldings or stallions.

 • Unclear or delayed signals leave the horse confused about our intentions.